zachasme/h3-pg/docs/api.md

 *Since v4.0.0*

-Takes an exterior polygon [and a set of hole polygon] and returns the set of hexagons that best fit the structure
+Takes an exterior polygon [and a set of hole polygon] and returns the set of hexagons that best fit the structure.